Federal Work Study

 Review job listings on the web at https://ukjobs.uky.edu/.
 All FWS jobs have "FWS" in the title.

-Pick up a job packet from the FWS Office (128 Funkhouser Building)
+Obtain a job packet from the FWS Office by emailing FWS@uky.edu.

 Contact any department or organization that interests you and arrange for a job interview.

 A national background check must be requested for you before you can begin work or obtain an I-9.
 Before the FWS Office can request a background check you must complete the job application for the hiring department in the University's on-line integrated employment system.
-After completing the job application bring either your signed Job Assignment Form to the FWS Office or have your supervisor to contact the FWS office.
+After completing the job application either email your signed Job Assignment Form to the FWS Office or have your supervisor to contact the FWS office at FWS@uky.edu.

-Go to the UK Employment Office, 112 Scovell Hall and obtain an I-9 form, a Drug-Free Workplace Certificate and a Race/Ethnicity Disclosure Form if you have not been employed by the University of Kentucky within the past year or if you are an eligible non-citizen who has had a break in employment.
-You will need to take an original Social Security card (not laminated) or birth certificate, and some form of picture ID or a Passport with you to obtain these forms.
+Visit the UK Employment Office, 112 Scovell Hall and obtain an I-9 form, a Drug-Free Workplace Certificate and a Race/Ethnicity Disclosure Form if you have not been employed by the University of Kentucky within the past year or if you are an eligible non-citizen who has had a break in employment.
+Please visit the UK Human Resources webpage on I-9 forms to schedule your I-9 appointment and to view the acceptable documents for obtaining an I-9.
 A background check request must be submitted before an I-9 is issued for FWS students.
-YOU CANNOT WORK WITHOUT AN I-9.
+YOU CANNOT BEGIN WORK WITHOUT AN I-9.

-Complete the W-4 and the K-4 tax forms.
+Complete the W-4 tax form.
 Please use your permanent address.
 You can complete on paper or on-line via the myUK portal under the employee self-service (ESS) tab which becomes available to new hires 2 to 3 days after the FWS Office enters the employee into the payroll system.

 Direct Deposit is strongly encouraged.
 Either complete the paper direct deposit form and include a voided check or statement on your bank’s letterhead with account and routing numbers OR complete the request on-line via the employee self-service tab.

-Return the following required forms to the FWS Office, 128C Funkhouser Building, BEFORE you begin working.
+Return the following required forms to the FWS Office at FWS@uky.edu BEFORE you begin working.
 Please return all items together.

 New hires must submit: